With so much data stored digitally today, you need to know how to protect your data. The last thing you want is identity theft or loss of data.

-Look for SSL (Secure Socket Layers) on websites.
+Look for SSL (Secure Socket Layers) on websites to protect your transmitted data.
 SSL are protocols for setting up secure links between networked computers.
-In other words, it adds protection to online transmitted data.

 Websites beginning with HTTPS:// are SSL secure.
-You may also see a padlock symbol on the far left of the address bar.
+You may also find a padlock symbol on the far left of your address bar.

 Don’t click on suspicious-looking links.
 For example, you may receive emails looking to be from your bank.
-You may think you’re linking to Wells Fargo, but in fact, you’re taken to www.awellsfargo.com.
+You then think you’re linking to Wells Fargo, but in fact, you’re directed to www.awellsfargo.com.

-Some websites use peer-to-peer file sharing allowing you to download any number of files.
+Some websites use peer-to-peer file sharing to allow you to download files.
 These illegal sites are rife with malware and other malicious software.

-So if you don’t trust a website, don’t download files from them.
+If you don’t trust a website, don’t download their files.
 I suggest Google searching websites or researching them on Reddit.
 This will help you verify the legitimacy of a site.
-And more times than not, if you find nothing on a website, stay away.
+Because more times than not, if you uncover nothing on a website, stay away.

-I know, it’s very convenient when a browser saves your login info for websites.
+I know, it’s very convenient when a browser saves your website login info.
 But, this is a dangerous practice.
 If someone gains access to your device, they can easily access all your secure accounts.

 Companies like Google and Facebook make most of their money from online ads.
-So, naturally, these companies track a lot of your online activity.
-This is how you receive all the tailored ads.
+Naturally then, they track your online activity to give you tailored ads.

 So limit the information these sites collect from you by opting out of ad tracking on your devices.
 This will keep your personal data more private.

 Some websites offer privacy options to protect your online privacy.
 For example, with the more notable streaming services, you can upload private videos.
-In other words, your videos are viewable only to select audiences.
+Your videos are then viewable only to select audiences.

-So, navigate to the setting menu of a website and edit your privacy options.
-Even more, learn about certain websites and how they respect your data.
+Go to the setting menu of websites you frequently visit, to edit the privacy options.
+Even more, learn how your favorite websites handle your data.

 29. Don’t send sensitive information over unsecured networks

 Never send passwords, passphrases, or account info over an unsecured Wi-Fi connection.
-Because you may risk broadcasting your information to hackers.
-Hackers who are in the range of the wireless signal can intercept your information.
+You may risk broadcasting your information to hackers in your wireless signal range.

 30. Store sensitive data locally

 No company can guarantee the security of your data.
-It doesn’t matter what promises they make to you.
+No matter what they promise you.

 Use a reputable cloud storage service if you decide to store sensitive data on the cloud.
 Higher-end cloud services will provide both encryption and decryption of your data.
 This is an added layer of protection on top of the standard storage and backup services.

-Everyone has a social media account of some type these days.
-The problem is, you can inadvertently share too much personal information.
-I’ve seen many people carelessly share their phone numbers, home addresses, and much more.
+Almost everyone has a social media account of some type these days.
+The problem is though, you can inadvertently share too much personal information.
+I’ve seen people carelessly share their phone numbers, home addresses, and much more.

 Most social media apps allow you to block people.
-So block people and don’t feel bad about it.
+So don’t feel bad about blocking a creep.
 You don’t need to be friends with everybody.

-Many apps offer constant updates to improve your online experience.
-As a result, their privacy options constantly update too.
+Many apps constantly update to improve your online experience.
+In return, their privacy settings constantly update too.